Top Festivals and Fairs

 The World’s Largest Brat Fest happens in Madison.
 Over 36 years after its small parking lot start, the still-family-friendly Brat Fest features 100 free musical acts, fireworks, a carnival and of course, brats – with more than $2 million donated to local charities since 1983.

 LunART is an annual festival in Madison dedicated to promoting women’s creativity in the arts.
-The 2022 season brings eight events, showcasing over 50 artists including many familiar local artists and performers, as well as guest artists haling from around the country and world.
+The 2023 season brings five events, showcasing over 50 artists including many familiar local artists and performers, as well as guest artists haling from around the country and world.

 Hosted by the Italian Workmen's Club, this annual event in Fitchburg is a three-day celebration of family, food and Italian culture.